Moola Chotok: Demography

 Jahan is one of the most beautiful villages of Sub Tehsil Moola.
 The population is estimated to be over 20,000.
-The local language of Moola Chotok is Brahui.
+The main local language of Moola Chotok is Brahui.

 Weather

 In summer, it is one of the hottest places in the country like Sibi and Dhadar.
-In winter, it is one of the coldest places.
 Temperatures vary wildly throughout the year, with summer highs commonly exceeding 120 °F (48.9 °C) and winter minimum temperatures sometimes falling below freezing point.
 Weather conditions can greatly affect hiking and valley exploration, and visitors should obtain accurate forecasts because of hazards posed by exposure to extreme temperatures and late summer monsoons.